signal-ai/signal-secret-service/README.md

 ## Local Use

-For Mac OS X users, you can use brew:
+For Mac OS users, you can use Homebrew:

 ```sh
 brew install chamber
 ```

-Ensure that the following enviroment variables are exported for your region of choice (can be added to bash_profile):
+Ensure that the following enviroment variables are exported for your region of choice (can be added to your `~/.bash_profile` or equivalent):

 ```sh
 export AWS_DEFAULT_REGION=eu-west-1